Politics and guns go hand in hand in Nevada

 The bill set off a major debate, with the National Rifle Association opposing it and gun safety groups like Mayors Against Illegal Guns promoting the measure.

 But the bill never became law.
-The state’s Republican governor Brian Sandoval vetoed it, saying the legislation represented an "erosion of Nevadans' Second Amendment rights."
+Gov. Brian Sandoval, a Republican, vetoed it, saying the legislation represented an "erosion of Nevadans' Second Amendment rights."

 Justin Jones, a former state senator who sponsored the bill, said the legislation was based on recommendations from experts in the wake of Sandy Hook.